sofiiir/sofiiir/README.md

 ### 👩‍💻 **Education**
 Vassar College: Bachelors of Envrionmental Studies with a minor in Hispanic Studies (June 2020)
-UCSB Bren School: Masters of Environmental Data Science (June 2026)
+UCSB Bren School of Environmental Science and Management: Masters of Environmental Data Science (June 2026)

 ### 🐚 **Let's connect!**